River Spey: Fly Fishing for Atlantic Salmon

 The History of salmon fishing on the Spey

-The River Spey is internationally renowned for its Atlantic salmon fishing.
-It is one of the best salmon rivers in Scotland, offering superb fly fishing water and unparalleled sport.
-Fast moving fly water and wonderful scenery abound.
+To start with, the River Spey is internationally renowned for its Atlantic salmon fishing.
+Firstly, it is one of the best salmon rivers in Scotland, offering superb fly fishing water and unparalleled sport.
+Generally the river is fast flowing fly water, and wonderful scenery abound.
 Anglers come to Scotland from all over the world to fish here.
 The majestic River Spey is the birthplace of Spey Casting techniques, now used the world over.
 Speyside also offers much more than salmon fishing.
 There are many iconic whisky distilleries to visit, castles, gardens, riverside walks and charming highland villages.

 A typical salmon fishing day on the River Spey

-We provide everything – quality 14/ 15ft double hand fly rod, choice of shooting head, short head spey lines, full spey and skagit, all balanced with our rods perfectly.
+Also, we provide everything – quality 14/ 15ft double hand fly rod, choice of shooting head, short head spey lines, full spey and skagit, all balanced with our rods perfectly.
 In addition at the business end, handcrafted Spey salmon flies that really work.
-If you prefer to travel light, we can supply Orvis wading jackets, breathable waders, and auto-inflate life vests and spare Costa sunglasses.
+For convenience, we can supply Orvis wading jackets, breathable waders, and auto-inflate life vests and spare Costa sunglasses.

 Included in our River Spey fishing day